What is BP Logix?

 Do I need to complete my form in one session?

-Most forms provide the ability to save the form without submitting.
-You can resume work on the form by navigating to your My Tasks tab on your UWRF BP Logix Profile.
+Some forms provide the ability to save the form without submitting.
+You can resume work on the form by navigating to your Work on My Tasks tab on your UWRF BP Logix Profile.
+However, most forms are designed to be easily completed in a single session.

 Why do I sometimes get a loading icon when filling out a form?